Oliver Ekman-Larsson

-Oliver Oscar Emanuel Ekman-Larsson (/sv/; born 17 July 1991) is a Swedish professional ice hockey defenceman for the Toronto Maple Leafs of the National Hockey League (NHL).
+Oliver Oscar Emanuel Ekman-Larsson (/sv/; born 17 July 1991) is a Swedish professional ice hockey player who is a defenceman for the Toronto Maple Leafs of the National Hockey League (NHL).
 Known by his initials "OEL", Ekman-Larsson was selected sixth overall by the Phoenix Coyotes in the 2009 NHL entry draft.
 Previously seen as one of the NHL's top offensive defencemen, Ekman-Larsson led the Coyotes in scoring in both the 2014–15 and 2015–16 seasons.
 After 11 seasons with Arizona, Ekman-Larsson was traded to the Vancouver Canucks in 2021, where he spent two seasons before signing with the Florida Panthers.
 In his only season with the Panthers, Ekman-Larsson won the Stanley Cup in 2024.

 Playing career

 Ekman-Larsson began his career at Tingsryds AIF club of the HockeyAllsvenskan during the 2007–08 season, recording eight points in 27 games.
 He continued his career with Leksands IF, where he scored 44 points in two seasons in 2008–09 and 2009–10 in a total of 81 games.
 The 2009–10 season would be his last, as he would he drafted by the National Hockey League's Phoenix Coyotes.